cgneo/CarbonTracker/README.md

     On the left toolbar, click "Projects"
     Under "Build & Run" select "Build"
-    In the window for "General" in "Build Settings", click "Choose" to select a directory path
+    In the window for "General" in "Build Settings", click "Choose" to select a directory path Enter the following relative path "../CarbonTracker/CO2_Tracker/resources/build/"
+    This will be the specified location where the building will happen (needed for the project to work properly) and where the executable will be

 # Run the project